Financial Planning

 There are several life events that could result in a need for financial planning services:

 In most cases, a client will seek financial advice for a particular reason often linked to a life event.
 The value of speaking to a trusted financial planner comes from looking at the bigger picture.
-A skilled financial adviser can build a financial plan for clients that helps them achieve their life goals sometimes even achieve a lifestyle they didn’t know they could afford.
+A skilled financial adviser can build a financial plan for clients that helps them achieve their life goals, and sometimes even achieve a lifestyle they didn’t know they could afford.

 Take retirement for example, a good financial planner will take a look at all of the assets, liabilities and goals throughout retirement, to work out how much money they will have and if they can fund the type of retirement they want.
-If there is a shortfall, the financial planner will work on ways to ensure the shortfall is mitigated, for example, by advising the client makes more pension contributions before retirement, or looking under the bonnet of their current pension to check that the underlying investments are suited to their needs.
+If there is a shortfall, the financial planner will work on ways to ensure the shortfall is mitigated, for example, by advising the client to make more pension contributions before retirement, or looking under the bonnet of their current pension to check that the underlying investments are suited to their needs.

 Some clients will enter an ongoing agreement with their financial planner.
 This means their plan is regularly reviewed and revised if circumstances or goals change.
 This helps clients stay on track.
 Of course, financial planning is not free, so there has to be a value for the client.

+The alternative to using a financial planner is to ‘do-it-yourself'.
 Clients need to ask themselves if they have the skills, experience and time to research and make their own financial planning decisions, as well as wanting the responsibility of taking onboard their family’s wealth and future security.

 Financial planning vs wealth management